 Sunday School for children and teens frequently focuses on the scripture to be used in worship, providing some background to make the sermon more meaningful for young people.

 Bible Study: Background and class discussion about Scripture.
-This group is currently studying Paul’s 1st Letter to the Corinthians.
+This group is currently studying the letters of Paul.

 Faith and Science Program: Zion UMC member and lay speaker Ron Myers has prepared a multi-media program entitled “Faith and Science Need Not Collide.”
 A physicist who worked in industry doing applied scientific work, Ron is a 40-year member of the American Scientific Affiliation, an organization devoted to faith-science issues.
 Ron is available to present his program to groups of adults or teenagers, in meetings, retreats, worship.
 You can see his program here.